algorandfoundation/docs/docs/get-details/faq.md

 - `underflow on subtracting SEND_AMOUNT from sender amount AVAILABLE_AMOUNT`, `account ADDRESS balance 0 below min XXX (N assets)`

-    All of these happen when the some account does not have enough algos to cover the transaction (taking into account their minimum balance requirement and any other transaction in the same group).
+    All of these happen when some account does not have enough algos to cover the transaction (taking into account their minimum balance requirement and any other transaction in the same group).
 Fund the account if necessary or cover the fees from its transactions with another transaction in the group.

 - `receiver error: must optin, asset ASSET_ID missing from ACCOUNT_ADDR`